Table of Contents

 On the surface, it looks like a reporting problem.
 In reality, it's a communication gap.

 For many marketing agencies, client reporting is one of the job's most time-consuming yet underutilized tasks.
-And the truth is, even the most beautifully designed report doesn’t mean much if your client isn’t reading it—or worse, doesn’t understand it.
+Even the most beautifully designed report doesn't mean much if your client isn't reading it, or worse, doesn't understand it.

 The good news?
-There are small but powerful changes to get your reports opened, read, and acted on.
+There are small but powerful changes that get your reports opened, read, and acted on.

-This guide shares practical tips to turn your reports into something your clients will look forward to.
-Whether you're trying to get more engagement during monthly calls or help clients see the value of your work without needing a degree in analytics, these tips are designed to work in the real world—where time is short, expectations are high, and clarity is everything.
+This guide shares 25 practical tips to turn your reports into something your clients look forward to, designed to work in the real world where time is short and expectations are high.

 Let's start with the uncomfortable truth: your clients don't always read your marketing reports.